mkuthan/mkuthan.github.io/_posts/2023-04-24-back-to-senior-engineer.md

 This time I decided to go back to a senior engineering role.
 {: .notice--info}

-I'm in a transition period and I'm still a team leader but I spend more and more time on coding and less on management duties.
+I'm in a transition period, but I spend more and more time on coding and less on management duties.
-I'm still responsible for the team but I'm not the only one who makes final decisions.
+I'm still responsible for the team, although I'm not the only one who makes final decisions.
-Everything is going well so far and I'm happy with my decision.
+Everything is going well so far, and I'm happy with my decision.

 ## How to manage a transition